whamon35/Endn/README.md

 ## Quick Start

-**Endn** provide 2 main namespace: `Endn::Little` and `Endn::Big`.
+**Endn** provide 2 main namespace: `endn::little` and `endn::big`.
 You should use one or the other depending on which format you need to handle.

 If you need to choose a format for you protocol, you should go with little endian because most cpu nowadays are little endian.
 This will reduce execution on most machine.

 ### Serialization

 Both namespace provide function in the form `GET_<TYPE>`.
 That return a copy of the type in host ordered bytes.

 Read function come with 2 signatures: